Configure your default Python interpreter compatibility constraints in

 Pants also allows you to specify the interpreter compatibility for particular targets.
 This allows you to use multiple Python versions in the same repository, such as allowing you to incrementally migrate from Python 2 to Python 3.

-interpreter_constraints field on a Python target, like this:
+compatibility field on a Python target to override its interpreter constraints, like this:

 Pants will merge the constraints from the target's transitive closure when deciding which interpreter to use, meaning that it will look at the constraints of the target, its dependencies, and the dependencies of those dependencies.
 For example:

 - Target A sets

 ./pants binary :b, Pants will merge the constraints to

 ==2.7.*,>=3.5.
 This is impossible to satisfy, so Pants will error.

 This means that every dependency of a target must also be compatible with its interpreter constraints.
 Generally, you will want to be careful that

 python_library targets are compatible with multiple Python versions because they may be depended upon by other targets.
 Meanwhile,

 python_tests targets can have specific constraints because they are (conventionally) never dependencies for other targets.
 For example: